-Life is not perfect.
-Things don’t always go our way, and sometimes our hearts get broken.
+Things don’t always go our way; sometimes, our hearts get broken.

 The people we like are not necessarily going to like us back, and we don’t always live happily ever after.

 Understanding these seven truths about love will help improve your romantic relationships.